dobladov/astro-blog/src/content/blog/how-to-configure-a-4k-screen-in-linux.md

 ## Why is this problem happening?

-Apparently some screens might not give the correct [EDID](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) information, in my case a [SAMSUNG LU28E85KRS](https://www.samsung.com/us/business/support/owners/product/ue850-series-u28e850r/), this makes impossible to select all supported modes for our screen, showing some default ones, without including resolutions greater than 1920x1080.
+Apparently some screens might not give the correct [EDID](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) information, in my case a [SAMSUNG LU28E85KRS](https://www.samsung.com/us/business/support/owners/product/ue850-series-u28e850r/), this makes it impossible to select all supported modes for our screen, showing some default ones, without including resolutions greater than 1920x1080.

 ## How to get the correct EDID and set it using xrandr